ASE-Workshop-2023/tutorial/_episodes/05-in-built-calculators.md

 ~~~
 {: .python}

-> ## Python tip
-> if you need to apply a function to each element of some data, `map` can provide an elegant alternative to for-loops and list comprehensions!
-{: .callout}
+- Second we use Numpy to fit a polynomial to the generated data

 ~~~
 from numpy.polynomial import Polynomial fit = Polynomial.fit(distances, energies, 3)
-x = np.linspace(2., 3., 500)
 ~~~
 {: .python}

+- Finally we use Matplotlib to visualise the data and fit

 ~~~
 %matplotlib inline

 import matplotlib.pyplot as plt fig, ax = plt.subplots()
+x = np.linspace(2., 3., 500)

 _ = ax.plot(distances, energies, 'o', label='calculated')
 _ = ax.plot(x, fit(x), '-', label='cubic')
 _ = ax.legend()